ices-taf/doc/rules.md

 # TAF Rules and Recommendations

 As a general framework, TAF allows a wide variety of analyses to run on the TAF server.
-At the same, some level of uniformity is useful.
+At the same time, some level of uniformity is useful.
 A few rules and recommendations have been developed for TAF, to establish a workflow that allows anyone to run and review (read and understand) the analysis.